SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/snmp.md

 		]
 	}

-#### Manual Entry
+#### To create a device protocol manually

-Device protcol can also be created manually.
-For this, one needs to know the OIDs supported by the device.
-This method is suitable for less number of OIDs supported by the device or for testing purpose.
+Device protocols can also be created manually.
+To do so, you need to know the OIDs supported by the device.
+This method is suitable for small number of OIDs supported by the device or for testing purposes.

-1. Open Device Management application
-2. Click on **Device types** > **Device protocols**
+1. In the Device Management application, click **Device protocols** in the **Device types** menu in the navigator.
-3. Click on **Add device protocol** on the top right menu
+3. In the top menu bar of the **Device protocols** page, click **Add device protocol**.
-4. Select SNMP as device protocol
+4. Select SNMP as device protocol.
-5. Enter the name for the device protocol and description
+5. Enter the name and a description for the device protocol.
-6. Click on the **Create** button.
-On successful creation, the new device protocol will be listed in the Device protocols screen
+6. Click **Create**.
+On successful creation, the new device protocol will be added to the device protocols list.
-7. Click on the newly created device protocol
+7. Open the newly created device protocol.
-8. Click on **Add component**
+8. Click **Add component**.
-9. Provide OID details and device procotol mapping for the OID
+9. Provide OID details and device protocol mapping for the OID.
-10. Click on **Save** button
+10. Click **Save** to save your settings.

 ![Device protocol - SNMP](/guides/images/users-guide/snmp/snmp-device-protocol-manual.png)

-### Device protocol mapping
+### Creating device protocol mapping

-This is a configuration step and the information is used by the agent.
-The mapping helps agent to know how to deal with the incoming data from the SNMP-enabled devices.
-It is basically allows user to configure an OID with corresponding Cumulocity object such as Alarm, Event or Measurement.
+The device protocol mapping helps the agent to know how to deal with incoming data from the SNMP-enabled devices.
+It basically allows users to configure an OID with a corresponding Cumulocity object such as an alarm, event or measurement.
 This information is later used by the agent to convert incoming data (say TRAP) to corresponding Cumulocity object/s that are defined in the mapping.

-#### Creating mapping from User Interface
+#### To create mapping from the UI

-1. Open Device Management application
-2. Click on **Device types** > **Device protocols**
+1. In the Device Management application, click **Device protocols** in the **Device types** menu in the navigator.
-3. Open the device protocol (say snmp-device-protocol).
-It will show a list of components representing the OIDs.
+2. Open the desired device protocol (e.g. snmp-device-protocol).
+It shows a list of components representing the OIDs.

 	![Device protocol details](/guides/images/users-guide/snmp/snmp-device-protocol-detail.png)

-4. Click the menu icon at the right side of the component and then click **Edit** to configure the mapping for the component.
+3. Click the menu icon at the right of the component and click **Edit** to configure the mapping for the component.
-5. Under FUNCTIONALITIES, switch the toggle button to turn ON the mapping for the required Cumulocity model (**Send measurement**, **Raise alarm** and/or **Send event**).
-Fill in the values for respective fields and click on **Save** button.
+4. Under **Functionalities**, switch the toggle button to turn on the mapping for the required Cumulocity model (**Send measurement**, **Raise alarm** and/or **Send event**).
+Fill in the values for the respective fields and click **Save**.

 	![Edit components details](/guides/images/users-guide/snmp/snmp-device-protocol-mapping.png)

-6. Click on **Save** button at the device protocol screen to finally save the changes.
+6. Click **Save** in the **Device protocol** page to finally save the changes.

-#### Creating mapping via REST API
+#### To create mapping via REST API

 	PUT /inventory/managedObjects/{{device.protocol.id}}
 	Authorization: Basic ...